 All dental specialists (pediatric dentists, orthodontists, oral surgeons, and others) begin by completing dental school and then continue their education with several years of additional, specialized training.
-During training in the field of pediatric dentistry, your doctor gained extensive knowledge and experience in treating infants, children, and adolescents.
+During training in the field of pediatric dentistry, your doctor gained extensive knowledge and experience in treating infants and children.
 Pediatric dentists enjoy working with children, and bring to each patient their expertise in childhood development and behavior.
 Because our office is geared toward young visitors, you'll find that our staff, as well as our office design, decorations and activities, all work together to provide an especially friendly and comfortable environment for children.

 What happens during my child's first visit to the dentist?

 The first visit is usually short and simple.
 In most cases, we focus on getting to know your child and giving you some basic information about dental care.
 The doctor will check your child's teeth for placement and health, and look for any potential problems with the gums and jaw.
 If possible, we may do a bit of cleaning.
 We will also answer any questions you have about how to care for your child's teeth as they develop.

 How can I prepare my child for his first dental appointment?

 The best preparation for your child's first visit to our office is maintaining a positive attitude.
 Children pick up on adults' apprehensions and if you make negative comments about trips to the dentist you can be sure that your child will fear an unpleasant experience and act accordingly.
 Show your child the pictures of the office and staff on the web site.
 Let your child know that it's important to keep his teeth and gums healthy, and that the doctor will help him do that.
 Remember that your pediatric dentist is specially trained to handle fears and anxiety, and our staff excels at putting children at ease during treatment.

 How often should my child visit the dentist?